FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council- 17th November 2017.md

 that exist for growth and highlight priority action areas to unlock the significant benefits

-that a thriving tourism industry can bring.---
+that a thriving tourism industry can bring.
+---
 9

 The renaissance has also been energised by the local authority’s determination to take